 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) in English.
+The University offers a bachelor of arts (B.A.) in English with concentrations in literary studies and creative writing.

-This degree program prepares students for a variety of careers in professional writing, editing, business, and government—and is excellent preparation for advanced study in English, the humanities, and law.
+This degree program prepares students for a variety of careers in professional or creative writing, editing, business, and government—and is excellent preparation for advanced study in literary studies, creative writing, the humanities, and law.

 Coursework includes study in a wide range of literature, from international classics to contemporary multicultural American texts.
-Special features of the program include the development of enhanced writing and critical thinking skills.
+Special features of the program include the development of enhanced writing skills (critical, creative, expository, and technical) as well as critical thinking skills.

 Areas of study include